 Coping and support

-Living with chronic pain can be difficult.
-Chronic pain can make you anxious or depressed and affect your relationships, your productivity and the quality of your life.
+Chronic pain can cause anxiety and depression.
+It also can affect your relationships, your productivity and the quality of your life.

 Here are some suggestions:

 - Talk to a counselor or therapist.
 Talk therapy may help you cope with the effects of chronic pain.

 - Join a support group.
 Support groups can be good sources of information and a source of comfort.
 Group members often know about the latest treatments.
 Your health care provider may be able to recommend a group in your area.